QBladeOcean/QBladeOceanDocs/docs/source/src/theory/hydrostatics/hs.rst

 In QBlade the volume buoyancy calculation approach is used.
 In general all offshore substructures in QBlade are composed of cylindrical elements.
 There are two methods implemented how the buoancy of a cylinder is calculated in QBlade.

 In the simple approach the intersection between the cylinder centerline and the local sea elevation is evaluated.
-Based on this intersection and the cylinder endpoints it is estimated wether the cylinder is fully or only partially submerged.
-The partially submerged part of the cylinder is estimated by the submerged part of the centerline.
+Based on this intersection and the cylinder endpoints it is estimated wether the cylinder is not, fully or only partially submerged.
+The partially submerged part of the cylinder is estimated from the submerged part of the centerline.
+The submerged height is treated as constant around the cylinder circumference, regardless of its orientation.
 The buoancy force then acts on the midpoint of the submerged part of the centerline.

-In the advanced buoancy approach in QBlade each cylinder is discretized into multiple prismatic elements (the element number is a user input, 100 is the default value).
+In the advanced buoancy approach in QBlade each cylinder is discretized into multiple prismatic elements (the element number is a user input, 100 is the suggested default value).
 For each of these elements the centerline approximation is carried out and then all forces are summed up and an equivalent force acting point is evaluated.

 Hydrostatic Stiffness Matrix
 ---------------------------------------------